Google Kubernetes Engine, Agent

 You can then access an out-of-the-box Google Compute Engine dashboard that displays metrics like disk I/O, CPU utilization, and network traffic.

-Choose a mode of operation.
-A mode of operation refers to the level of flexibility, responsibility, and control that you have over your cluster.
-GKE offers two modes of operation:
+GKE supports two main modes of operation that can change the level of flexibility, responsibility, and control that you have over your cluster.
+These different modes change how you deploy the Datadog components.

 • Standard: You manage the cluster’s underlying infrastructure, giving you node configuration flexibility.